skalex05/team-bath-rov-ui/README.md

 **Signals:**

 - `task_checked` - Raised when a checkbox in the list of tasks is changed.
-- `camera_initialisation_complete` - Raised when a camera is successfully initialised.

 **Methods:**

 - `close()` - Closes all windows associated with the application, joins all external threads, closes all associated processes.
-- `init_data_interface(redirect_stdout, redirect_stderr)` - Starts the `DataInterface` object in a new thread and sets a reference in each window to this object, so they can access it.
 - `reset_task_completion()` - Sets all the tasks to incomplete.

 ## Task Object